MapRock/TimeMolecules/tutorials/link_cases/readme.md

 |----------|----------|----------|----------|
 | ER Checkin | ER111-2026 | VisitID | ER111-2026 |
 | MRI | MRI123 | RequestorCaseID | ER111-2026 |
+*Table 1.
+Case IDs from two different, but related, processes.*

 If we have a huge database of events that include ER visits and MRI requests, along with events from perhaps thousands of different sources, and we didn't know anything about how the case types are related, we could try matching property values.